 Read: Reading allows you to feed your brain with new information which can interrupt an unhelpful thought spiral and expand your perspective on life.
 Reading can also sharpen your mental acuity and increase your access to the calm and rational part of your mind.

 Meditation and mindfulness: Meditate for at least 15 minutes every day.
 This will help to quiet your mind and increase your theta brain waves, which allow you to feel more relaxed and peaceful.
 Meditating will increase your emotional intelligence, your intuition, and resilience in the face of challenges.
 Meditation and other mindfulness practices will also empower you to gain command over your thoughts so they have less of a hold over you.
 Even if you don’t feel calm or peaceful during meditation, the results will accumulate over time and you’ll reap the fruits of your efforts afterward.

-Journaling: A daily writing practice will help you to empty your uncensored thoughts and feelings onto paper.
+Journaling: A daily writing practice will help you to empty your mind of uncensored thoughts and feelings.
 Always end with a gratitude list so you are finishing on a positive note and orienting around a generative and resourceful perspective on your life.

 Diverse social engagements: Avoid isolation and try to spend time with different types of people.
 Diversity and variety in your interactions and surroundings will allow you to experience yourself and different dimensions of your personality in new ways.

 Deep breathing: Practice deep, slow breathing into your diaphragm for 5 minutes every day.
 This will enable you to move through various mental and emotional states while remaining grounded.
 Breathing will also prevent you from getting rigid or stuck in your head because it brings your awareness into the body.
 This process regulates your nervous system which takes you out of fight/flight/freeze mode.